assely/documentation/configuration.md

 <a name="screenshot"></a>
 ### [Screenshot](#screenshot)

-Along with styles.css there is also standard `screenshot.png` image.
+Along with styles.css, there is also standard `screenshot.png` image.
 Change it if you want a custom theme thumbnail.

 <a name="additional-informations"></a>
 ## [Additional Informations](#additional-informations)